pierrepo/mdner/README.md

 ![](https://raw.githubusercontent.com/pierrepo/mdner/master/assets/webapp.gif)

-In order to run an example, you can launch a website with [Streamlit](https://streamlit.io/) to apply the MDNER model to a text and evaluate it.
-Load the `mdner_app` conda environment and lauch a website by simply entering the name of the model as an argument, as in the following command :
+In order to run an example, you can launch a website with [Streamlit](https://streamlit.io/) to apply the MDNER model to a text and annotate it automatically.
+Load the `mdner_app` conda environment and run the Streamlit app by entering the name of the model as an argument, as in the following command:

 ```
 conda activate mdner_app